 Following hot on the heels of these publications, two other Hiden Isochema customers have also published results of studies which include measurements performed on their XEMIS sorption analyzers in different, but related application areas.

 Energy gas storage by sustainable carbons

-A study in ACS Sustainable Chemistry & Engineering co-authored by scientists at the Spanish National Institute of Carbon (INCAR-CSIC, Oviedo) and the University of Nottingham, UK, reports the synthesis of high surface area carbons derived by biomass.
-Significantly, the sustainably synthesised carbons exhibit tailored porosity, which results in high, controllable gas storage capacities.
-Hiden Isochema IGA and XEMIS gas sorption analyzers were used for high pressure hydrogen and carbon dioxide gas sorption measurements on the 5 different carbon samples.
+A study in ACS Sustainable Chemistry & Engineering co-authored by scientists at the Spanish National Institute of Carbon (INCAR-CSIC, Oviedo) and the University of Nottingham, UK, reports the synthesis of high surface area carbons derived from biomass.
+Significantly, the sustainably synthesized carbons exhibit tailored porosity, which results in high, controllable gas storage capacities.
+Hiden Isochema IGA and XEMIS gas sorption analyzers were used for high-pressure hydrogen and carbon dioxide gas sorption measurements on the 5 different carbon samples.
 The XEMIS adsorption data was used to illustrate the different pressure-dependent CO2 uptake (storage) trends for the microporous and micromesoporous carbons studied.

 Gas separation by novel polymers of intrinsic microporosity